andyli/blog/content/posts/2009/2009-04-08_deep-linking-for-ajax.md

 Most of the time it does not matter since the loaded content is very small and subtle, for example validation of forms or log in result or hot posts.
-They are not the main content of the page so no deep link is reasonable.But if there are some cases that the main content is loaded by AJAX, deep linking should be implemented.
+They are not the main content of the page so no deep link is reasonable.
+But if there are some cases that the main content is loaded by AJAX, deep linking should be implemented.

 * * * * *